altugbakan/vanity-monkey-generator/README.md

 # Vanity MonKey Generator
-Vanity MonKey generator for Banano.
+Vanity MonKey generator for Banano cryptocurrency.

 Create a custom MonKey and get the address and the seed.